duncan-m/gpt-output-cleaner/README.md

 ## What it does
 - Strips out additional spaces and section breaks
 - Removes uneccssary html
+- Take content from GPT or old content from a Google doc you want to clean up

 ## How to use
 1. Open the html file in a browswer